MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 ### <a name="participant-roles"></a>Teilnehmerrollen
 Die Besprechungsteilnehmer gliedern sich in drei Gruppen mit jeweils eigenen Privilegien und Einschränkungen:
-- **Organizer** &nbsp; &nbsp;der Benutzer, der eine Besprechung erstellt, ob spontan oder durch planen.
+- **Organizer** &nbsp; &nbsp; Der Benutzer, der eine Besprechung erstellt, ob spontan oder durch Terminierung.
 Ein Organisator muss ein authentifizierter Unternehmensbenutzer sein und alle Endbenutzer Aspekte einer Besprechung kontrollieren.
-- **Presenter** &nbsp;Referent &nbsp;ein Benutzer, der berechtigt ist, Informationen in einer Besprechung zu präsentieren, wobei alle Medien unterstützt werden.
+- **Presenter** &nbsp; Referent &nbsp; Ein Benutzer, der die Berechtigung hat, Informationen in einer Besprechung zu präsentieren, wobei alle Medien unterstützt werden.
 Ein Besprechungsorganisator ist definitionsgemäß auch Referent und bestimmt, wer sonst ein Referent sein kann.
 Ein Organisator kann diese Entscheidung treffen, wenn eine Besprechung geplant ist oder die Besprechung läuft.
-- &nbsp; &nbsp; **Teilnehmer** : ein Benutzer, der zur Teilnahme an einer Besprechung eingeladen wurde, aber nicht autorisiert ist, als Referent zu fungieren.
+- **Teilnehmer** &nbsp; &nbsp; Ein Benutzer, der zur Teilnahme an einer Besprechung eingeladen wurde, aber nicht autorisiert ist, als Referent zu fungieren.

 Ein Referent kann auch einen Teilnehmer während der Besprechung für die Rolle des Referenten befördern.

 ### <a name="participant-types"></a>Teilnehmertypen

 Meeting participants are also categorized by location and credentials.
 You can use both of these characteristics to specify which users can have access to specific meetings.
 Users can be divided broadly into the following categories:
-1.  **Benutzer, die dem Mandanten** &nbsp; &nbsp;angehören diese Benutzer verfügen über eine Anmeldeinformationen in Azure Active Directory für den Mandanten.<br/> a. *Inside corpnet* – These users are joining from inside the corporate network.<br/>b. *Remote users* – These users are joining from outside the corporate network.
+1.  **Benutzer, die dem Mandanten** &nbsp; &nbsp; angehören Diese Benutzer verfügen über eine Anmeldeinformationen in Azure Active Directory für den Mandanten.<br/> a. *Inside corpnet* – These users are joining from inside the corporate network.<br/>b. *Remote users* – These users are joining from outside the corporate network.
 They can include employees who are working at home or on the road, and others, such as employees of trusted vendors, who have been granted enterprise credentials for their terms of service.
 Remote users can create and join conferences and act as presenters.
 2.  **Benutzer, die nicht zum Mandaten gehören**&nbsp;&nbsp;Diese Benutzer haben keine Anmeldeinformation im Azure Active Directory für den Mandanten.<br/>a. *Federated-Benutzer* – Föderationsbenutzer besitzen gültige Anmeldeinformationen für Federated-Partner und werden daher von SfBO als authentifiziert behandelt.
 Föderationsbenutzer können an Konferenzen teilnehmen und zu Referenten heraufgestuft werden, nachdem Sie der Besprechung beigetreten sind, aber Sie können keine Konferenzen in Unternehmen erstellen, mit denen Sie verbunden sind.<br/>b. *Anonymous Users* - Anonymous users do not have an Active Directory identity and are not federated with the tenant.

 Customer data shows that many conferences involve external users.
 Those same customers also want reassurance about the identity of external users before allowing those users to join a conference.
 As the following section describes, SfBO limits meeting access to those user types that have been explicitly allowed and requires all user types to present appropriate credentials when entering a meeting.